The Democracy of the Future and the Dream-Vision of Dom Bosco

 5. Our Interpretation of the Dream-Vision in Relation to the Democracy of the Future

 In short, we see that the world lacks a metaphysical and ethical vision that is both truly catholic and truly scientific.
-This seems a contradiction to materialist thinkers, and to thinkers who follow the current dominant conceptions in the great religions, however, for the metaphysical and ethical vision that underlies the Democracy of the Future, this is a clear necessity.
+This seems a contradiction to materialist thinkers, and to thinkers who follow the current dominant conceptions in the great religions, however, for the metaphysical and ethical vision (see websites below) that underlies the Democracy of the Future, this is a clear necessity.
+Next we have the set of our mentioned websites:

 In this sense, we present below some quotes to offer an idea of the metaphysical vision to which we are referring, and after those quotes, we continue with our interpretation.
 This metaphysical vision can be better known on sites such as: The Perennial Philosophy; Universal Brotherhood as a Law; Humanitarianism; Anna Kingsford Site; The “New” Gospel of Interpretation; Buddhist Christianity; The Wheel and the Cross; and Ideas for a Better World.